expo/router/docs/docs/lab/root-html.md

 ---
-title: Custom Root HTML
+title: Root HTML
-# TODO
-sidebar_class_name: hidden
 ---

-> This guide refers to upcoming Expo Router features, all of which are experimental.
+> This guide requires `expo@49.0.0-alpha.3` or greater––everything listed here is still experimental.
 You may need to [use Expo CLI on `main`](https://github.com/expo/expo/tree/main/packages/%40expo/cli#contributing) to use these features.

 When you statically render an Expo website (`EXPO_USE_STATIC=1 yarn expo start` cite needed), the root HTML element for each page can be customized by creating an `apps/+html.js` file that exports a default HTML component.